hvalfangst/Flask-service-with-Table-Storage-deployed-to-ACI/README.md

-# Flask app with Azure Table Storage deployed to ACI
+# Flask service with Azure Table Storage deployed to ACI

+Python REST service developed with Flask deployed to Azure Container Instances.
+The application utilizes Azure Table Storage as means of persistence.
+Deployment is achieved by GitHub Actions Workflow script enabling CI/CD.
+Resources provisioned with Terraform.

 ## Requirements